-NOHA may conduct a special inspection if the owner, family, or another source reports HQS violations in the unit where the tenant and owner have failed to resolve the violations.
+NOHA may conduct a special inspection if the owner, family, or another source reports HQS housing inspections standards violations in the unit where the tenant and owner have failed to resolve the violations.
 If a participant or government official reports a condition that is life-threatening, NOHA will inspect the unit within 24 hours.